 HP has just blessed the heavily fortified GR compound with another tool to aid us in our continued world domination.
 Or maybe they just wanted to ensure we caught the season finale of Game of Thrones.
 In any event the Omni 27 All-In-One PC is ours to poke and prod.
 Take a walk with us as we tackle TV viewing, gaming, DVD movies, world domination and more.

 The Omni 27 is HP’s non-touch friendly all-in-one PC solution.
 The entire unit is housed in an attractive 27-inch HD monitor.
 The entire computer is held aloft, as if by magic, on a single brushed metal stabilizing bar, which is rooted by the equally brushed aluminum base.
 It’s quite heavy, but concise with a small footprint.
 It’s girth does surpass the 26lbs of the TouchSmart we tested.
 Once situated, you can be sure this behemoth is not going anywhere.
 Moreover, the stabilizer allows the user to pivot the monitor from 90º to approximately 45º to fit your taste and room specifics.
 Wall mounters don’t fret.
 The stabilizer can be removed for wall mounting, too!
+This feature makes it rival even the best desktop computers in the market!

 The edge-to-edge glass design makes for a striking show piece and also allows for a full 27in viewable area (diagonally).
 I did weep a tear of discontent over the 1080p max resolution.
 At this stage of the game 27inchers should be pumping out 2560 x 1400 minimum.
 Que Sera, Sera!
 The monitor displays images beautifully in 1080p, with vibrant and rich colors.
 Game movies, home videos and photos are all a real treat to behold behind the Omni glass.
 But I’m getting ahead of myself.